Pop piano 1

 - Modal harmony as it appears in the pop repertoire.

 By the end of this course you should be able to...

-- Understand functional harmony, and be able to play simple progressions e.g. I, VI, IV, V and II, V, I
+- Understand functional harmony, and be able to play common progressions e.g. I, VI, IV, V and II, V, I

-- Play and rehearse in basic rhythms; play with a backing track
+- Play and rehearse in idiomatic rhythms; play with a backing track

 - Negotiate some simple songs, by ear and by reading chord symbols

 - Demonstrate a clear idea of how and what to practise.